aregsar/aregsarblog/blog/2020/configure-laravel-queue-to-use-redis/index.md

 We can explicitly selecting a queue connection specified in `config/queue.php` by the queue connection name that we like to use.

-This will override the default queue connection set to the `default` setting.
+This will override the default queue connection set to the `default` setting in `config/queue.php`.

 ```php
 $connection = Queue::connection('redis2')->push(new InvoiceEmail($order));